t4d-gmbh/Weekend-Out/README.md

 ### 1. Set up the repository and add items

 First, create a new repository using the Weekend Out repository as a template, aka forking.
 You can easily do this via the **Use this template** green drop-down list located on the top-right of this page or simply click [here](https://github.com/new?template_name=Weekend-Out&template_owner=t4d-gmbh).
+_Note: For the rest of this exercise it is assumed that you also named your repository `Weekend-Out`!_

 Clone the repository to your local machine and navigate to the project directory.
 Don't forget to **add your username** in the directory path!